Obama urges Iraqis to unite because 'the wolf's at the door'

 "Don't think that because we have engaged in airstrikes to protect our people that now's the time to let the foot off the gas and return to the same kind of dysfunction that has so weakened the country generally," Obama said.

-A new USA Today/Pew Research Center poll found on Monday that Americans are increasingly inclined to say the United States has a responsibility to respond to rising violence in Iraq.
+A new USA Today/Pew Research Centre poll found on Monday that Americans are increasingly inclined to say the United States has a responsibility to respond to rising violence in Iraq.

 It said those surveyed by 44-41 percent say Washington has a responsibility to "do something" about the violence, a shift from last month when 55 percent to 39 percent saw no U.S. responsibility.